sujoy124/AWS-Projects/Host a static website on AWS/README.md

 Enter your S3 bucket's endpoint as the alias target.

 8. Testing the Website:
-After DNS propagation (which may take some time), you should be able to access your static website using your custom domain.
+After DNS propagation (which may take some time), test the static website using custom domain.

 Optional: